sanket-khot29/Finance-Analytics-Warehouse/README.md

   🏦 Bank Data Analysis

-📌 Problem Statement
+📌 Problem Statement.

   Banks generate a large amount of customer transaction data, but it is difficult to extract meaningful insights from raw data.
   This project focuses on analyzing banking data to identify patterns, customer behavior , and business insights.

-🎯 Objective
+🎯 Objective.

   * Analyze customer transactions and account details
   * Identify spending patterns and trends
   * Provide insights for better decision-making

-🛠️ Tech Stack
+🛠️ Tech Stack.

   * Python 🐍
   * SQL 🗄️